 How you structure the content is also a critical consideration.
 Competency-based systems require transparency of learning objectives, current status, and progression in the learning continuum.
 Proficiency scales—a variation of a learning progression—provide this transparency and create the foundation for teaching, learning, assessing, and measuring in a personalized competency-based system.

 This interactive workshop introduces the concepts of learning target, measurement topic, learning progression, and proficiency scales.
 Learn how to address cognitive and metacognitive skills across levels and subject areas.
-Use your local standards to practice creating or adapting proficiency scales and explore the importance of proficiency scales in learning and instruction, assessment, and measurement in a personalized competency-based system.Request workshop
+Use your local standards to practice creating or adapting proficiency scales and explore the importance of proficiency scales in learning and instruction, assessment, and measurement in a personalized competency-based system.Request information

 Learning OutcomesThis professional development will provide opportunities to work with your curriculum to practice, plan, and learn about the following topics:

 - How to integrate academic content, cognitive skills, and metacognitive skills into your school curriculum

 - An approach for distributing a set of cognitive and metacognitive skills across grade/performance levels and subject areas